Medicaid Enrollment

 5. Foster Care children 19 to 26 who do not receive Medicaid in another category.

-Apply
+Apply for Medicaid

-• Social Security Number;
+• Social Security number;

-• Proof of Identity (drivers license);
+• Proof of Identity (driver's license);

 • Proof of Citizenship (birth certificate);

-• Health Insurance;
+• Health insurance;

-• Income Non-pregnant parents applying for Medicaid for themselves should bring proof of resources (last three months' bank statements, checking or savings account statements, life insurance policies, stocks, and bonds).
+• Non-pregnant parents applying for Medicaid for themselves should bring proof of resources (last three months' bank statements, checking or savings account statements, life insurance policies, stocks, and bonds).

 Having the required information available at the time of application will likely speed up the application processing.
+You can submit your application:

-If you cannot come to the office to apply for Medicaid, you may call the DCBS office in your county of residence to make other arrangements.
 To have someone else apply for you, MAP-14 - Interested Party Authorization Form is required.

 Medicare Savings Programs